PetSafe Busy Buddy Tug-A-Jug Treat Dispenser · โ˜… 4.4 Top Pick Treat Dispenser Check price on Amazon →

 Cleaning and maintenance

-PetSafe rates the plastic body as top-rack dishwasher safe, which is the right cleaning approach for a toy that holds kibble.
-Cleaning by hand requires disassembly: remove the rope handle and any internal cone before reaching the inside of the jug.
-The rope handle is best hand-washed and air-dried; machine washing accelerates fraying.
+PetSafe rates the plastic body as top-rack dishwasher safe, which is the right approach for a toy that holds kibble and builds up residue.
+To clean by hand you have to disassemble it, removing the rope handle and any internal cone before you can reach the inside of the jug, so cleaning is a slightly more involved chore than rinsing a solid toy.
+In my use, daily feeding meant cleaning the jug about weekly to keep food residue from accumulating inside.

 Full specifications